 When you applied for a job ten years ago, employers would often look through your CV and perhaps review your references.
-Nowadays, your digital footprint online plays a large part in how you are perceived in the recruitment process, although some of the same unspoken rules still apply.
+Nowadays, your digital footprint online plays a large part in how you are perceived in the recruitment process.
+Do you have netiquette?

 Netiquette, or online etiquette, is a set of guidelines for communicating professionally and respectfully online.
 It covers a wide range of topics including email and messaging, social media, and online forums.
 Netiquette is designed to help people navigate online communication and to ensure that all interactions are appropriate, polite and respectful.
 Some key principles of netiquette include being concise and clear in your communications, using proper grammar and spelling, and avoiding negative or unprofessional language.
 It also includes being mindful of the tone of your communications and respecting the privacy and confidentiality of others online.
 Additionally, it is important to be aware of cultural differences and to be sensitive to the potential impact of your words and actions on others.
 Overall, netiquette is about being aware of the potential impact of your online communications and making a conscious effort to communicate in a professional and respectful way.

 Netiquette is important for job seekers because it can affect how they are perceived by potential employers.
 Employers may use social media and email to communicate with job applicants, so it is important for job seekers to be aware of and adhere to common online communication norms and conventions.
 Additionally, many employers research job candidates online, so candidates should be mindful of the kind of information and behaviour that they post or share online, as it may be used to evaluate their qualifications.
 Candidates should care about netiquette because it can impact how they are perceived by employers and potentially affect their job search.